warbeard85/a-dram-with-drew/content/_index.md

 ---
 title: "Adventures in a World of Whisky"
 featured_image: 'img/site-images/lagavulin.jpg'
-description: "Whisky Reviews, information and Stories"
+description: "Whisky Reviews, Information and Stories by a man called Drew"
 ---
-Welcome to my blog detailing some of my adventures in the world of Whisky!

-Slàinte Mhath!